Campus and Malone-related Sexual Misconduct Policy

-Unlawful sexual harassment may include, without limitation, verbal slurs, negative stereotyping, hostile or demeaning acts (including jokes or teasing) and written or graphic material, that shows animosity, aversion or disparagement toward an individual or group, based upon sex or gender.
-Malone will not permit or condone unlawful sexual harassment of or by any employee of Malone, on Malone property, business or activity, or in connection with Malone employment.
+Unlawful sexual harassment may include, without limitation, verbal slurs, negative stereotyping, hostile or demeaning acts (including jokes or teasing) and written or graphic material that shows animosity, aversion, or disparagement toward an individual or group based upon sex or gender.
+Malone will not permit or condone unlawful sexual harassment of or by any employee or student of Malone, on Malone property, business or activity, or in connection with Malone employment.

 Further information regarding Malone Unlawful Harassment Policy can be found below.

 Misconduct covered by federal, state, or local law may overlap with activities covered by the rules of Malone.
 However, criminal law and the rules of Malone operate independently in various respects, and they are not necessarily substitutes for each other.
 Thus, Malone may enforce its own rules and policies, whether or not criminal proceedings are commenced or anticipated; and Malone may use information received from third parties, such as law enforcement agencies and the courts, to determine whether rules of Malone have been broken.
 Membership or participation in the Malone community does not exempt anyone from federal, state, or local law, but rather results in additional obligations to abide by regulations of Malone.